 Q13 [45:00] What book on energy would you recommend to an Asia generalist?

 NOTE: The response references the following:

-The Asia Insight editor is Tim White.
-Theme music is by Laura Schwartz of Bellwether Bayou.
+Asia Insight theme music is by Laura Schwartz of Bellwether Bayou.